 Ingrid is Programme Leader - Professional Aviation Pilot Studies (PAPS), and Module Leader on a range of modules across the Aviation programmes, including 'Introduction to Helicopter Flying', 'Basic Flying 1', 'Basic Flying 2', 'Airline Orientation and Integration', 'Crew Resource Management'.
 A key aspect of her teaching and support of student pilots centres on developing their skills in reflective practice and in critical reflection in a work based learning context.
 Ingrid's practice is underpinned by her experience engaging Social Work Degree students, and staff from a range of disciplines, in reflective practice as part of their professional development.

 Ingrid's research interests focus on the learner experience and learning design.
-At the Open University as a Teaching Fellow she was a member of the Practice-Based Learning CETL and Teaching and Assessment CETL, publishing research in these fields.
-Having also played a lead role in staff development at the OU and UWL, her most recent publication focuses on approaches for sharing and developing Scholarship among communities of practice.
-She is currently engaged in scholarship related to evaluating approaches within L &T of reflective practice.
+At the Open University as a Teaching Fellow she was a member of the Practice-Based Learning CETL, and e-Assessment CETL, publishing research in these fields.
+Having also played a lead role in organising and facilitating staff development events at the OU and UWL, her most recent publication focuses on approaches for sharing and developing Scholarship among communities of practice.
+She is currently engaged in scholarship related to evaluating approaches within the L &T of reflective practice.

 Barnes, Fiona and Cole, Sue and Nix, Ingrid (2018) Supporting and enabling scholarship: developing and sharing expertise in online learning and teaching.
 Journal of Perspectives in Applied Academic Practice , 6 (1). pp. 66-74.
 ISSN 2051-9788